-1. The majority of the people on the Nebraska Sex Offender Registry website are not dangerous.
-The Nebraska Sex Offender Registry website is not based on any scientific risk of reoffense.
+1. The Nebraska Sex Offender Registry website is not based on any scientific risk of reoffense.

 2. The Nebraska Sex Offender Registry website includes many people who were evaluated and deemed to be of low risk to reoffend, and thus were not on the website prior to Jan.
 1, 2010.
 Some of those people are now on the Nebraska Sex Offender Registry website for life even though their offenses were committed years ago and they long ago completed their sentences.

-4. The Nebraska Sex Offender Registry website prior to Jan.
-1, 2010, included only individuals who were at high risk to reoffend.
-Since Jan.
-1, 2010, the Nebraska Sex Offender Registry website has included people who are not dangerous as well as people who are innocent of what they were accused of doing.
+3. The Nebraska Sex Offender Registry website includes people who are not dangerous as well as people who are innocent of what they were accused of doing.
 These are individuals who accepted plea agreements rather than deal with our society’s “guilty until proven innocent” attitude toward sexual offenses.
-By listing them on the Nebraska Sex Offender Registry website, the state violated their plea agreements and legal action is being pursued to hold the state accountable.
+By listing them on the Nebraska Sex Offender Registry website, the state violated their plea agreements.